Frequently Asked Graduate Admissions Questions

 6. Can I mail in my supporting documents letters of recommendation?

 Yes, although electronic submission is strongly preferred and the submission of hardcopy letters may delay the processing of your application to certain programs.
 A recommender who wished to submit a hard-copy version should submit a signed letter on official letterhead with a signature over the envelope seal directly to The Katz School at:

-The Katz School for Graduate and Professional Studies
+The Katz School

 The Katz School - Yeshiva University